RodneyShag/Spark/readme.md

 The above solution would work, except that it's missing Encoders

-#### Encoders
+### Encoders

-Encoers convert your data between JVM objects and Spark SQL's specialized internal representation.
+Encoders convert your data between JVM objects and Spark SQL's specialized internal representation.
 Encoders are required by all Datasets.
 They generate custom bytecode for serialization and deserialization of your data.

 Two ways to introduce encoders:
 1. __Automatically__ (generally the case) via implicits from a `SparkSession`.
-Just `import spark.implicits._`
+Just do  `import spark.implicits._`
-1. __Explicitly__ via `org.apache.spark.sql.Encoders` which contains a large selection of methods for creating `Encoder`s from Scala primitive types, `Product`s, tuples
+1. __Explicitly__ via `org.apache.spark.sql.Encoders` which contains a large selection of methods for creating `Encoder`s from Scala primitive types, `Product`s, tuples.

-Now to our `strConcat` function from above, we add these 2 functions:
+We _explicitly_ add encoders to our `strConcat` function above, by adding these 2 functions:

 ```scala
 override def bufferEncoder: Encoder[String] = Encoders.STRING
 override def outputEncoder: Encoder[String] = Encoders.STRING
 ```

-#### When to use Datasets vs DataFrames vs RDDs
+### When to use Datasets vs DataFrames vs RDDs

 - Use Datasets when
     - you have structured/semi-structured data